 If a party cannot afford the costs of the proceedings or legal representation in such proceedings, a party may apply for free proceedings and to be provided with legal representation, the costs of which will be covered by the state.

 The funding of litigation by third parties is, in principle, admissible, albeit not very popular.
-Nevertheless, the Swiss Federal Supreme Court confirmed said admissibility and even held that an attorney might have a duty to inform his or her client about the possibility of litigation funding.
+Nevertheless, the Swiss Federal Supreme Court has confirmed said admissibility and even held that an attorney might have a duty to inform his or her client about the possibility of litigation funding.
 However, as with all contractual relationships, the contractual terms of a funding agreement must be in line with Swiss mores and must in particular not constitute profiteering in accordance with Article 157 of the Swiss Criminal Code (sanctioning, inter alia, the exploitation of a person in need).
-Furthermore, the funding by a third party must not cause any conflict of interest on the level of the attorney–client relationship (i.e., notwithstanding any third-party funding, the lawyer must still be instructed by the litigating party and will owe its contractual duties (including its duty of care) in relation to the litigant only).
+Furthermore, the funding by a third party must not cause any conflict of interest on the level of the attorney–client relationship (i.e., notwithstanding any third-party funding, a lawyer must still be instructed by the litigating party and will owe its contractual duties (including its duty of care) in relation to the litigant only).
 The attorney, therefore, cannot at the same time represent the client and be an employee of such third party.

-Although the client and its attorney are generally free to agree on the remuneration for the legal services rendered, in contentious matters the professional rules of attorney conduct do not allow for pure contingency fees.
+Although the client and his or her attorney are generally free to agree on the remuneration for legal services rendered, in contentious matters the professional rules of attorney conduct do not allow for pure contingency fees.
 In contentious matters, legal services are, therefore, generally charged on an hourly basis.
 It is, however, in principle, admissible to agree on reduced hourly rates and provide for an additional success fee.
 The inadmissibility of pure contingency fee arrangements in litigation may be a major reason why litigation funding in Switzerland has not gained popularity thus far.

 i Conflicts of interest

-The latter case is particularly likely to cause a conflict of interest if the matter in relation to which the lawyer is to act against the former client concerns matters and knowledge the lawyer was exposed to during his or her past representation of the former client.
+The last case is particularly likely to cause a conflict of interest if the matter in relation to which the lawyer is to act against the former client concerns matters and knowledge the lawyer was exposed to during his or her past representation of the former client.

-The obligation to avoid conflicts of interests applies equally to different attorneys of the same law firm.
+The obligation to avoid conflicts of interest applies equally to different attorneys of the same law firm.
 In this respect, the different attorneys of a law firm are regarded as one and the same lawyer.

 ii Money laundering

-For financial intermediaries, there are verification obligations as to the identity of the contracting counterparty, the ultimate beneficial owner and the reasons behind the commercial transactions such a contractual counterparty engages in pursuant to the Federal Act on Combating Money Laundering and Terrorist Financing in the Financial Sector.6 The same Act furthermore subjects financial intermediaries to reporting duties in relation to funds reasonably suspected to be linked to acts of a criminal organisation or money laundering; a crime sanctioned with imprisonment in excess of three years; funds at the disposal of a criminal organisation; or funds financing terrorism.
+For financial intermediaries, there are verification obligations as to the identity of a contracting counterparty, the ultimate beneficial owner and the reasons behind commercial transactions such a contractual counterparty engages in pursuant to the Federal Act on Combating Money Laundering and Terrorist Financing in the Financial Sector.5 The same Act furthermore subjects financial intermediaries to reporting duties in relation to funds reasonably suspected to be linked to acts of a criminal organisation or money laundering; a crime sanctioned with imprisonment in excess of three years; funds at the disposal of a criminal organisation; or funds financing terrorism.